 Florida state law limits the amount of time you have to file a medical malpractice lawsuit.
 Generally speaking, you have two years from the date you discovered – or should have discovered – your injury.
 You can lose your right to recover compensation if you wait too long to ask for the money you need.
 It’s best to contact an attorney for help to make sure that your personal injury case is filed before the statute of limitations expires.

-Call our Miami Nurse Error Lawyers For Help
+Call our Miami Medical Malpractice Lawyer For Help

 Nurses are trained to help patients, not hurt them.
 When a nurse makes a mistake, the consequences can be devastating.
 If you’ve been injured because of nursing negligence, you can demand compensation.
-The attorneys at Lavent Law, P.A. can help you recover the money you deserve.
+The attorneys at Lavent Law Personal Injury Lawyer can help you recover the money you deserve.
 Contact our Miami law firm today to learn more.
 Your first consultation is free, so call to get started on your case today.